defer-run/defer.client/README.md

 # `@defer.run/client`

-`defer` is your favorite async tasks handler to offload your JavaScript API.
+`defer` is your favorite background tasks handler to offload your JavaScript API.

 ## Install